Programmer25X/CSGO2-Inspired-Environment/README.md

 ----

 ## Reflection
-This was my first large-scaled 3D FPS environment project in *Unity*.
+This was my first larger-scaled 3D FPS environment project in *Unity*.
 Working on this project gave me valuable practical insight into how crucial *gameplay mechanics*, *player audience* and *atmosphere* are when designing and creating a level.
-Furthermore, when designing and creating the environemt I built more confidence in using *Unity* and *Blender*, whilst also reinforcing my understanding of how important testing and iteration are when designing a product.
+Furthermore, when designing and creating the environment I built more confidence in using *Unity* and *Blender*, whilst also reinforcing my understanding of how important testing and iteration are when designing a product.
 I have since used these skills to work on other projects, some of which are more complex, such as ***The Departed***.

 ----